If food wastage was a country, it would be the third largest source of greenhouse gas emissions!

 Food-related businesses, such as supermarkets, can do their part to reduce waste by maintaining product quality and safety and using the least amount of energy possible.

-For example, technology Smart packaging It can be used to monitor the warehouse temperature and warehouse level of food producers, improve the control systems of product storage conditions during transportation and sale, as well as monitor the health status of food products in real-time, from the time of production to consumption.
+For example, smart packaging technology can be used to monitor warehouse temperatures and storage levels for food manufacturers, improve systems to control product storage conditions during transportation and sales, and monitor the health status of food products in real-time, from production to consumption.

 But there are many things that can be done at the consumer or household level.
 The FAO suggested ways to waste less food, such as adopting a healthier diet, purchasing essentials, and wisely storing food.